dawidl022/healthy-change/README.md

 ## Sample screenshots

 **Note**: As the application only supports the Polish language at the time of writing, all screenshots are in Polish.
-To give you an idea the screenshots show, each screenshot comes with a high-level overview of what the screen is displaying.
+To give you an idea what the screenshots show, each screenshot comes with a high-level overview of what the screen is displaying.

 |<img src="zrzuty_ekranu/Screenshot1.jpg"></img>|<img src="zrzuty_ekranu/Screenshot2.jpg"></img>|<img src="zrzuty_ekranu/Screenshot3.jpg"></img>|<img src="zrzuty_ekranu/Screenshot4.jpg"></img>|